Locksmith sitting with a homeowner at a kitchen table reviewing a written estimate

 Ask about non-destructive entry before drilling starts

 A trained locksmith can open most standard residential deadbolts without drilling.
 Picking and impression techniques exist for nearly every common residential cylinder.
-If a locksmith arrives and immediately says they need to drill (without attempting picking first), this is a red flag.
-Drilling destroys the lock body, requiring a full replacement — at your cost.
+A skilled locksmith uses non-destructive methods like picking whenever possible, and only drills as a last resort when a lock truly cannot be opened any other way.
 Ask: "Have you attempted to pick it first?" before authorizing any drilling.

 Pay by card, get a receipt

-Cash-only is a red flag.
-It removes your ability to dispute the charge with your bank if the final price is different from the estimate.
-Pay by credit card and ask for a receipt that shows the business name, technician name, and itemized charges.
+Paying by credit card gives you added protection and a clear record.
+Ask for a receipt that shows the business name, technician name, and itemized charges.
 A legitimate locksmith has no problem with this.

 If you see any of these, stop the job and call a different locksmith.